aalexandr6/EmployeeTracker/README.md

 ## Console.Table

-method used to log arrays or objects to the print line in a table format.
+Method used to log arrays or objects to the print line in a table format.
 It is similar to console.log, but it is easier to read.

 ## Questions

-[aalexandr6](https://github.com/aalexandr6) at aalexanderp6@gmail.com.
+[aalexandr6](https://github.com/aalexandr6) at aalexanderp6@gmail.com